S4ltster/S4ltster/README.md

 ![based](https://avatars.githubusercontent.com/u/87864112?v=4)

-- You can't suck a voice's dick, so its not gay" - Simpleflips
+- "You can't suck a voice's dick, so its not gay" - Simpleflips